 The bill codifies Governor Crist's previously issued executive orders regarding temporary extended benefits.
-Costs associated with the benefits began to be incurred by the state and local governments at that time.
-To the extent this bill requires cities and counties to expend funds to pay state extended benefits for eligible former employee, the provisions of Section 18(a) of Article VII of the State
+Costs associated with the extended benefits incurred by the state and local governments began December 17, 2010.
+To the extent this bill requires cities and counties to expend funds to pay state extended benefits for eligible former employees, the provisions of Section 18(a) of Article VII of the State Constitution may apply.
+If those provisions do apply, in order for the law to be binding upon the cities and counties, the Legislature must find that the law fulfills an important state interest (see section 13 of the bill) and one of the following relevant exceptions: